AmrMahmoud12/Captcha-Recognition-using-Artificial-Intelligence/README.md

-# Captcha-Recognition-using-Artificial-Intelligence
-Solving complex and intersected captcha by using CNN algorithm
+# Solving reaL complex and intersected captcha by using CNN algorithm

 This is an example of the captcha image: the problem is that it has very complex background. there is a must to remove the back ground first by using cv2 processes and then slicing the letters and numbers by specific rules.